 It’s right there.
 The biosphere cannot safely absorb an additional 3.4 watts of energy to every square meter of the surface, it will heat up too fast.
 The speed by which this happens will be (and already is) faster then species (including humans) can adapt (those that survive).
 The net effect is the Earth will absorb FAR more energy that it can radiate back into space.
 Land, ocean and air will heat up far too fast.

-Now you know why chemtrail geo-engineering has been going on (secretly) for so long.
-They’re trying to reflect energy back into space.
+Now you know why chemtrail geo-engineering has been going on (secretly) for so long (allegedly).
+If this is happening, then it would only be because they’re trying to reflect energy back into space.
 Perhaps it’s worked somewhat, I don’t know — well, on second thought I do.
-It hasn’t worked sufficiently, as the graph above shows.
+It hasn’t worked sufficiently if true, as the graph above shows.

 You have a decade, maybe more, maybe less, before hellish conditions will exist.
 Meanwhile, oxygen depletion will worsen due to increasing temperatures, to what degree I don’t know.
 I can safely say it won’t be getting better.
 Not unless we shut everything down, pronto, and hope like hell that we still have a chance to reverse what we started.